WilyWren2/ReactNativeAxaMobileSdk/README.md

 <summary>Use this API to add a custom network event in the current session.</summary>

 Parameters:
-- url is a string reprentation of the network URL to be logged
+- url is a string reprentation of the network URL to be logged.
-- status is an integer value indicating the status, e.g. 200, 404, etc.
+- status is an integer value indicating the status, for example 200, 404, and so on.
-- responseTime is an integer value representing the response time
+- responseTime is an integer value representing the response time.
-- inBytes is an integer value representing the number of bytes input
+- inBytes is an integer value representing the number of bytes input.
-- outBytes is an integer value representing the number of bytes output
+- outBytes is an integer value representing the number of bytes output.
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- completionBlock is a function expecting a BOOL completed, and an errorString.

 Successful execution of the method will have completed as YES and errorString as an empty string.
 In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.